base2006/miaApp/README.md

 # Conservatory training application

 ## Purpose ##
-This application is developed for people who want to apply for the Conservatorium and want to prepare for the music theory intake.
+This application is developed for people who want to apply for the Music Conservatory and want to prepare for the music theory intake.